-I got some mails asking whether or not you need a PC from Dell.
+I got some mails asking whether or not you need a PC from Dell or any established manufacturer (because I mentioned a Dell machine in an earlier version of this tutorial).
 I even got a mail accusing me of getting money from Dell.